There struck the worst of dust storms that ever filled the sky.

 Charlie: LOUIS!
 I WANNA GO BACK TO BROOKLYN!

 - One features in Mad Max: Fury Road, which is set in the postapocalyptic desert.
 It's gigantic, complete with lightning strikes inside it just to hammer in how deadly it is.

-- Mission: Impossible Ghost Protocol has a ten to fifteen minute chase sequence involving Tom Cruise and a huge dust storm.
+- Ghost Protocol has a ten to fifteen minute chase sequence in Dubai involving Ethan Hunt (Tom Cruise) and a huge dust storm.
 By having him run away on foot.